kevinl95/EmailDrop/README.md

 ### 3. Complete the OAuth Flow
 - In the stack outputs, find the OAuthURL
 - Open it in your browser
+- Click the link on your screen to begin authenticating with Google Drive.
+- You will get a warning that Google has not verified this application.
+Click 'Continue'
 - Approve access to Google Drive
 - The Lambda will exchange the code for tokens and store them
+- You can now close this page.

 ### 4. Configure Postmark